How can I acquire a Soma Sound Sculpture?

 Where can I find more information about handpans, playing techniques, workshops and gatherings?

 There are many useful groups on Facebook which aim at connecting players and share the handpan passion.
+Also there are every year more Handpan-related gatherings worldwide.

 What does "Soma" stand for?